DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-04-27-Common-problems-in-Java.md

 <br>

 ## Wrapping up
-- The background of data structure in Java
+- The background of data structure in Java:

     ![](../img/Java-Common/data-structure/background-data-structure-java.png)